Government Contract Projects

 Our narrative reviewed the five tests of costs allowability along with applicable FAR 31 cost principles, Cost Accounting Standards (CAS) and relevant Generally Accepted Accounting Principles (GAAP). (back to top)

-A proposal by a top 10 defense contractor contained questioned costs as a result of a CAS 401 noncompliance.
+A very large program proposal by a top 10 defense contractor contained questioned costs as a result of a claimed CAS 401 noncompliance.
 The allegation stalled progress on proposal negotiations until the increased costs were removed.
 After several months without resolution we were consulted.

 We recognized the issue as an estimating technique and not a cost accounting practice.
 As such the contractor's quantification method was not a CAS 401 violation.